Lucien Fontenelle was a prominent fur trader in the Nebraska area in the early 19th century.

-The son of a wealthy New Orleans family, Fontenelle was born on October 9, 1800.
-He left home when he was just 16 years-old and entered the fur trade.
-Trading among the Omaha and other Indian tribes, he initially worked primarily about river posts like Bellevue, Nebraska.
+The son of a wealthy New Orleans, Louisiana family, Fontenelle was born on October 9, 1800.
+He left home when he was just 16 years old and entered the fur trade.
+Trading among the Omaha and other Indian tribes, he initially worked primarily around river posts like Bellevue, Nebraska.
 He later worked for the Missouri Fur Company and married an Omaha Indian girl named Bright Sun.
 The couple would have a son named Logan, who would later become an Omaha Chief.
-In 1825, partnered with Joshua Pilcher, and they, along with several other trappers set out for the Rocky Mountains.
+In 1825, he partnered with Joshua Pilcher, and they, along with several other trappers, set out for the Rocky Mountains.

 The expedition; however, was not profitable, and Fontenelle returned to Belleview in 1828, while Pilcher remained in the mountains.
 He bought Pilcher’s interest in the trading post which then became known as Fontenelle’s Post.
 He then became affiliated with the American Fur Company and for the next decade, he made yearly trips to the Rocky Mountains for the fur company.